-Stockholders and other interested parties who would like to communicate with one or more members of the Board, a Board committee or the Chairman of the Board may do so by writing to any such party at Freshpet, Inc., 400 Plaza Drive, 1st Floor, Secaucus, NJ 07094, Attention: c/o Corporate Secretary.
-The Corporate Secretary will forward copies of all correspondence that, in the opinion of the Corporate Secretary, deals with the functions of the Board or its committees or that he or she otherwise determines requires the attention of any member, group or committee of the Board.
+Stockholders and other interested parties who would like to communicate with one or more members of the Board, a Board committee or the Chairman of the Board may do so by writing to any such party at Freshpet, Inc., 400 Plaza Drive, 1st Floor, Secaucus, NJ 07094, Attention: Corporate Secretary.
+All communications received will be forwarded to the intended recipient(s).